Clinical Medical Assisting

 - Change dressings

-In Blue Cliff College’s Clinical Medical Assistant educational programs, we aim to provide you with technical knowledge and hands-on skills you may need to work as a medical assistant!
+In Blue Cliff College’s Clinical Medical Assisting diploma programs, we aim to provide you with technical knowledge and hands-on skills you may need to work in Clinical Medical Assisting.

-Blue Cliff College’s Clinical Medical Assistant Diploma Program offers both Day and Evening courses.
+Blue Cliff College’s Clinical Medical Assisting Diploma Program offers both Day and Evening courses.
 The Program length for Day classes is 9 months.
 The Program length for Night classes is 15 months.
-At Blue Cliff College, our Clinical Medical Assistant school offers flexible classes to help you balance your work schedule and family obligations.
-As a student in our clinical medical assistant classes, you will have the opportunity to be introduced to a wide range of duties while training in a relatively short amount of time.
+At Blue Cliff College, our Clinical Medical Assisting diploma program offers flexible classes to help you balance your work schedule and family obligations.
+As a student in our Clinical Medical Assisting classes, you will have the opportunity to be introduced to a wide range of duties while training in a relatively short amount of time.

 - Introduction to the Healthcare Workplace